Register for the Match

 - What are the breadth and depth of specialty consultative services?

 - What is the direct patient responsibility of the residents?
 What are the volume of patients seen and the mix of patients?

 You may consider second visits to programs of particular interest to further clarify important aspects for you.
 These visits will usually occur in late January.
 Remember that the most important determinant of the type of program you seek is your own interest.
 The search for an internship reflects your individual needs.
 Consider networking with our graduates about their experiences with interviewing at different programs and during residency.

+The topic of thank you notes has become a convoluted one with some programs telling applicants not to send them and others not commenting on them.
 Many students send thank you notes to program directors after their visit.
 You may also consider sending these to interviewers/residents who took you to lunch/dinner, etc. and the program coordinator/administrator, although these are certainly not required.
-Whether to write and what to write is up to you, but we suggest that you do write the program director, as it has become fairly routine.
 You may also receive letters from programs after your interviews expressing their strong interest in you.
 You may even receive verbal assurances from the program director that he or she is going to rank you highly.
 This is a recruiting method.
 It leads to great harm if it gives you unrealistic expectations or encourages you to limit the list of places that you either rank or interview.
 Do not let such promises encourage you to limit the programs you rank or rearrange your rank list.
 Rank programs in the order that you truly want them.
 Finally, most students send a note to their top few programs after they complete their rank list to let the program know that they have ranked them “at the top of their list” or “very highly on their list.”
 It should go without saying that you must be fully honest with your content if you choose to send such a note.

 If there is some place you have interviewed and subsequently have decided that you definitely do not want to go, do not enter that program on your rank order list.
 If you would happen to Match there, you would be obligated by contract for one year with the National Residency Matching Program.